MicrosoftDocs/dynamics-365-project-operations/articles/sales/create-estimate-project-quote-line.md

 ## Update prices on quote line details

 If you have changed prices on the project price list that is attached to the quote, or on cost price list of the contracting unit, you can select **Recalculate** on the **Quote** page, to refresh the prices on the individual quote line details to reflect this change.
-When you select **Recalculate**, a warning occurs that informs you that prices on quote line details for all quote lines on this quote will be reset.
+When you select **Recalculate**, a warning appears that informs you that prices on quote line details for all quote lines on this quote will be reset.
 Select **Yes**, to refresh prices for both sales and cost quote line details.

 ## Access quote line details for cost